 Picture- PM Photography

-We do not have many photographs or details of OBs done with C9 when she was CM1 at Pebble Mill.
-We have seen a few excerpts from programmes almost certainly done with C9, including 'Come Dancing' introduced by Terry Wogan, and an early OB drama about Birmingham's immigrant communities.
+We did not have much information about C9's life at Birmingham, but thanks to several former Pebble Mill staff we have filled in some of the gaps and now have some brilliant new pictures (Aug 2012) of C9 (then CM1) in action in the early 70s We have seen a few excerpts from programmes as well, including 'Come Dancing' introduced by Terry Wogan, and an early OB drama about Birmingham's immigrant communities.
 One regular programme was 'Gardeners' World', with Percy Thrower, done from his garden 'The Magnolias' near Shrewsbury.

-This photograph was taken at 'The Magnolias' after one programme (possibly the last from there, as it was moved to Clack's Farm) showing the crew and the Pye cameras.
+The photograph below was taken at 'The Magnolias' after a 'Gardener's World' ( the last from there, as it was moved to Clack's Farm) showing the crew and the Pye cameras.
 It was kindly donated by a former member of the crew, and we have managed to identify many of those shown.

 |